StoneT2000/lerobot-sim2real/tutorial.md

 # Step-by-step Guide for Zero-Shot RGB Sim2Real Manipulation with LeRobot

 Welcome to our tutorial on how to train a robot manipulation policy in simulation with Reinforcement Learning and deploy it zero-shot in the real world!
 This tutorial will take you through each step of a relatively simple approach for sim2real that does not rely on state estimation to perform sim2real, just RGB images.
 We will be using the SO100 / SO101 robot for this and [ManiSkill](https://github.com/haosulab/ManiSkill) for fast simulation and rendering.
-You will also need a camera and access to some GPU compute for training (Google Colab works but might be a bit slow).
+You will also need a camera and access to some NVIDIA GPU compute for fast training (Google Colab works but might be a bit slow).

 If you find this project useful, give this repo and [ManiSkill](https://github.com/haosulab/ManiSkill) a star!
 If you are using [SO100](https://github.com/TheRobotStudio/SO-ARM100/)/[LeRobot](https://github.com/huggingface/lerobot), make sure to also give them a star.
 If you use ManiSkill / this sim2real codebase in your research, please cite our [research paper](https://arxiv.org/abs/2410.00425):